cncf/glossary/LOCALIZATION.md

 #### 2-5.
 Check configuration works and open a PR

-Contributor needs to test that the website works with the updated configuration by running [Hugo server](https://github.com/cncf/glossary#setting-up-a-local-instance) before open a PR.

-If the configuration works, you can select the new language in the local website.
+Before opening a PR, ensure the website with the updated configuration works by running [Hugo server](https://github.com/cncf/glossary#setting-up-a-local-instance).
+If it does, select the new language on the local website.

 ![image](https://user-images.githubusercontent.com/5966944/150203331-c535a95c-c36e-4c01-85a8-5261ce6f70de.png)

-Open a PR. (ex: https://github.com/cncf/glossary/pull/291)

-The PR will be reviewed by [maintainers](https://github.com/cncf/glossary/blob/main/CODEOWNERS#L6).
+Open a PR (ex: https://github.com/cncf/glossary/pull/291) and wait for it to be reviewed by the [maintainers](https://github.com/cncf/glossary/blob/main/CODEOWNERS#L6).

-### 3. Localize and add minimum required terms
+### 3. Localizing and adding minimum required terms

-To make a new localization to go live with the website, we requires
+Before going live with a localized Glossary, you need at least:

  - 10 translated terms

-Every localization teams are free to determine a strategy to fulfill this requirement.
-For instance, they can use an Issue to assign contributors to translation items and track progress. (ex: https://github.com/cncf/glossary/issues/269)
+How localization teams achieve that, is up to them.
+For instance, they can use issues to assign contributors to translation terms and track progress (ex: https://github.com/cncf/glossary/issues/269).

-### 4. Merge the localization branch into `main` branch
+### 4. Merging the localization branch into `main` branch

-After the team completes the minimum required terms for a new localization,

-Open a PR to merge commits in localization branch into `main` branch. (ex: `dev-ko` to `main`)
+After completing the minimum required terms for a new localization, open a PR to merge commits in the localization branch into the `main` branch. (ex: `dev-ko` to `main`).

-Then the localized contents will go live with the website.
+Once the PR is merged, the localized content will go live on its website 🎉

 ---

-# Get involved in an existing localization team
+# Join an existing localization team

-This section needs to be improved.

-In the meanwhile, please contact with a localization team for your language and get a guidance.
+To join an existing team, hop on the #glossary-localizations and #glossary-[language name] channels on the CNCF Slack.
+Introduce yourself, let the team know you want to contribute, and the team will take it from there.

+If the team seems inactive (no response after several days), reach out to @Seokho Son, @Catherine Paganini, and @jmo on the #glossary-localizations channel.